5 Common Misconceptions About Medicaid

 When is Medicaid right for your parent?
 It depends on so many individual and family circumstances.
 And, it depends on your state.
 There are no hard and fast rules.

-But, if you’ve been walking down this caregiving road for a long time and you are looking at nursing home care, Medicaid may be necessary to pay for the care.
-OR, if your parent’s money is running out because of expensive care — even if he or she isn’t in a nursing home — then it could be helpful, especially if there’s a good community program in your parent’s local area.
+But, if you’ve been walking down this caregiving road for a long time and you are looking at nursing home care, Medicaid may be necessary to pay for that care.
+OR, if your parent’s money is running out because of expensive care — even if he or she isn’t in a nursing home — then it could be helpful, especially if there’s a good home and community-based services and supports Medicaid program in your parent’s local area.

-More than anything, I want you to know that, whatever your situation, you are probably already really tired.
+As caregivers I know you’re already really tired and stressed.
 And, figuring this program out for your family is not easy.
+But you’ve GOT THIS.

 Just remember that it’s a crazy complicated hard situation.
-Not that you are failing.
+And it’s that way for everyone, even experts!
+It’s not that you are failing.
 You are good and normal and doing everything you can.
 That’s all you can do.